 The next step in your safety plan is your escape plan.
 Having a plan will make the process feel less overwhelming.
 It is natural to feel a lot of emotions during this time.
 You can also expect a lot of racing thoughts as you prepare to leave the narcissist.

-When you are making your exit plan be able to answer the questions of where you will go, who are your supports, and what resources are available to you.
+When you are making your exit plan, be able to answer the questions of where you will go, who your supports are, and what resources are available to you.
 Consider everything that you need to have your basic needs met.

 Seek Professional Help